Trees for the Future Grows Up with Microsoft 365

 What do board members think about using Microsoft 365?
 As a board member himself, Humphrey explains the boardroom improvements seen with Microsoft 365.

-Watch Mr. Mensah outline the key enablers of the success.
+Watch Mr. Mensah outline the key enablers of success.

 It is with great respect and honor that eGroup Enabling Technologies is able to assist NGOs like Trees for the Future.
 We’re proud to have a small hand in improving their life-changing, and ecologically changing, mission.
 Thank you for the partnership, and keep growing, TREES! www.trees.org